MooreThreads/torch_musa/README.md

 **torch_musa** is an extended Python package based on PyTorch.
 Combined with PyTorch, users can take advantage of the strong power of Moore Threads graphics cards through **torch_musa**.

-**torch_musa**'s APIs are consistent with PyTorch in format, which allows users accustomed to PyTorch to migrate smoothly to **torch_musa**, so for the usage users can refer to [PyTorch Official Doc](https://docs.pytorch.org/docs/stable/index.html), all you need is just switch the backend string from "cpu" or "cuda" to "musa".
+**torch_musa**'s APIs are consistent with PyTorch in format, which allows users accustomed to PyTorch to migrate smoothly to **torch_musa**, so for the usage users can refer to [PyTorch Official Doc](https://docs.pytorch.org/docs/stable/index.html), all you need is just switch the backend string from `cpu` or `cuda` to `musa`.

 **torch_musa** also provides a bundle of tools for users to conduct cuda-porting, building musa extension and debugging.
 Please refer to [README.md](torch_musa/utils/README.md).

 For some customize optimizations, like **Dynamic Double Casting** and **Unified Memory Management**, please refer to [README.md](torch_musa/README.md).

 If you want to write your layers in C/C++, we provide a convenient extension API that is efficient and with minimal boilerplate.
 No wrapper code needs to be written.
-You can see [a ResNet50 example here](torch_musa/examples/cpp/README.md).
+Refer to [ResNet50 example](torch_musa/examples/cpp/README.md).

 --------------------------------------------------------------------------------